sbandara/sbml-compiler/README.md

 <h2>de.dkfz.tbi.sbmlcompiler</h2>

 <h3>Overview</h3>
-This Java package generates <a href="http://www.mcs.anl.gov/adifor">ADIFOR</a>-processable DAE code in FORTRAN from any <a href="http://www.sbml.org/">SBML</a> level 2 version 2 model (except those with event rules).
-SbmlCompiler analyzes evaluation dependencies of the SBML model and generates minimally a function <code>FFCN</code> of differential equations and
-<code>GFCN</code> of algebraic equations in FORTRAN with decorated symbols for linkage into
-numerical optimization software.
+This Java package generates DAE code in FORTRAN from any <a href="http://www.sbml.org/">SBML</a>
+level 2 version 2 model (except those with event rules).
+SbmlCompiler analyzes evaluation dependencies of the SBML model and generates minimally a function <code>FFCN</code> of differential equations and <code>GFCN</code> of algebraic equations in FORTRAN with decorated symbols for linkage into numerical optimization software.
 SbmlCompiler can be instructed to also generate a
 <code>PLOT</code> function, or measurement functions <code>MFCN</code>.

 <h3>Notable Features</h3>